Daily Life

 Buses 1, 2, 3, and 7 stop near the IUT and provide service to the train station and downtown Sète.

-If you are facing financial, administrative, or social difficulties—whether related to housing, meals, or other needs—the University of Montpellier and the CROUS offer additional support services.
+If you are experiencing financial, administrative, or social difficulties—whether related to housing, meals, or other needs—the University of Montpellier and the CROUS offer additional support services.

-The Social and Family Economics Advisor, the Student Life Office, and the social workers at the CROUS are here to listen to you, guide you, and support you throughout your academic journey.
+The Social and Family Economics Advisor, the Student Life Office, and the CROUS social workers are here to listen to you, guide you, and support you throughout your academic journey.

 In addition to the services offered by the University, other external programs are available to support students in their daily lives.
-For example, the activity allowance paid by the CAF helps supplement the income of workers—whether they are employees, self-employed, or working students—after three months of employment.
+For example, the activity allowance paid by the CAF helps supplement the income of workers—whether they are employees, self-employed individuals, or working students—after three months of employment.

 Services for International Students